-Baxter consists of 51 claims located in the Walker Lane Gold trend of Nevada and is approximately 5 kilometres southwest of the Company's Highland Property and northwest of the Bruner Gold district.
+Baxter consists of a core group of 51 claims located in the Walker Lane Gold trend of Nevada and is approximately 5 kilometres southwest of the Company's Highland Property and northwest of the Bruner Gold district.
 Geochemical and geological characteristics suggest the property is prospective for low-sulphidation gold and silver mineralization.

-On January 30, 2015, the Company entered into an option agreement with Kinross Gold Corporation ("Kinross") whereby Kinross has the right to acquire an initial 60% interest in the property by paying underlying option payments totaling US\$145,000 (US\$45,000 received and paid to date) and by incurring US\$2,000,000 in exploration expenditures over a period of five years.
+Pursuant to an option agreement with Kinross Gold Corporation ("Kinross"), Kinross has the right to acquire an initial 60% interest in the property by paying the underlying option payments totaling US\$145,000 (US\$70,000 received and US\$45,000 paid to date) and by incurring US\$2,000,000 in exploration expenditures over a period of five years.